Khoobsurat (2014 film): Music

-The music of Khoobsurat was composed by Sneha Khanwalkar, featuring two additional numbers composed by Badshah and Amaal Mallik.
+The music of Khoobsurat was composed by Sneha Khanwalkar, Badshah and Amaal Mallik.
 The lyrics were written by a range of artists including, Ikram Rajasthani, Badshah, Kumaar, Sunil Choudhary, Amitabh Verma and Sneha Khanwalkar.
 The first song, "Engine Ki Seeti", was released on 7 August 2014, and samples Rajasthani folk song "Anjun Ki Seeti" which Ikram Rajasthani specifically re-wrote for the film.
-A promotional song titled "Abhi Toh Party Shuru Hui Hai", composed by Punjabi rapper Badshah, was released on 22 August 2014.
+A promotional song titled "Abhi Toh Party Shuru Hui Hai", composed by Punjabi rapper Badshah was released on 22 August 2014.
 The film's soundtrack was officially released on 1 September 2014.

 The producers felt that the film lacked a soulful love song and upon the request of Rhea Kapoor, music composer Amaal Mallik wrote the song "Naina", which is sung by his brother Armaan Malik and Sona Mohapatra.